 Discovery Pass £18 - an annual pass that gives you unlimited seasonal entry to Castle Cornet, Guernsey Museum in Candie Gardens and Fort Grey - all accompanying children go free.

-Open daily, from 23 March - 4th November, 10am - 4.30pm.
+Open daily 10am - 4.30pm.
 Ticket purchase, shop, café, toilets and parking all at Guernsey Pearl.

 Perry's guide reference: Page 20 A5